EpsilonSolutions/netscaler-command-reference/docs/lsn/lsn-group/lsn-group.md

 By default, one LSN transport profile with default settings for TCP, UDP, and ICMP protocols is bound to an LSN group during its creation.
 This profile is called a default transport.
 An LSN transport profile that you bind to an LSN group overrides the default LSN transport profile for that protocol.

+<b>ipsecAlgProfile</b>
+Name of the IPSec ALG profile to bind to the specified LSN group.

 <b>httphdrlogprofilename</b>
 The name of the LSN HTTP header logging Profile.